alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 ## Closing thoughts

 Before I started this script, the only way I knew how to track file changes was by polling, which is undesirable for a number of reasons.
-I wasn't sure if I could do it, but now it's done, I'm proud of the result.
+I wasn't sure if I could write an alternative, but now it's done, I'm proud of the result.

 I learnt a lot about topics I only vaguely understood before, including the macOS FSEvents API, how blocking and non-blocking I/O works in Python, and using the `selectors` module.
 Explaining it all for this article has cemented that learning, and I understand every line of this code.